Color Spotlight: Napthamide Maroon (PR171)

 The most obvious comparison is to Perylene Violet.
 The two colors are very similar.

-DS Naphthamide Maroon (PR171) vs DS Perylene Violet (PV29) on Canson XL
+DS Napthamide Maroon (PR171) vs DS Perylene Violet (PV29) on Canson XL

-Naphthamide Maroon is slightly warmer (more toward a dark red).
+Napthamide Maroon is slightly warmer (more toward a dark red).
 I also found that the gradient was smoother with less of an awkward jump between midtone and pale tone.
-Both colors had a drying shift, though I found that Naphthamide Maroon tended to dry lighter whereas Perylene Violet tended to dull.
+Both colors had a drying shift, though I found that Napthamide Maroon tended to dry lighter whereas Perylene Violet tended to dull.

 Color Mixes